-As the COVID-19 pandemic continues its pervasive impact on the world, employers are facing unique challenges on all fronts: health and safety, human rights and accommodation, privacy and data security, workplace safety and insurance, pensions and benefits.
+Throughout the COVID-19 pandemic, employers have faced—and continue to face—unique challenges on all fronts: health and safety, human rights and accommodation, privacy and data security, workplace safety and insurance, pensions and benefits.
 Hicks Morley has the expertise to guide employers through any pandemic-related labour and employment issues that may arise.

 We are continuously monitoring developments and sending communications to our clients with the latest information and impacts on the workplace.